 There are two main policy messages for levelling up that looking at economic complexity in Britain, and how it has changed over the last 40 years, offers.

-Levelling up must address the struggles of big cities, and this approach would work with the grain
+Levelling up build on the slow but positive progress of big cities, and this approach would work with the grain

-While large cities underperform, an underperformance that Centre for Cities conservatively estimates as costing the UK economy at least £48 billion per year, this analysis shows that the Government’s aspiration to have an internationally competitive city in each region is achievable.
+While large cities currently underperform, an underperformance that Centre for Cities conservatively estimates as costing the UK economy at least £48 billion per year, this analysis shows that the Government’s aspiration to have an internationally competitive city in each region is achievable.
 The analysis shows that these cities are offering to some extent the benefits that big cities should offer to businesses, and this has increased over time.
-But these benefits are clearly not as strong as their European counterparts, and policy should focus on changing this.
+But these benefits are clearly yet not as strong as their European counterparts, and policy should focus on changing this.

 This does not come at the cost of ignoring smaller places.
 But policy must recognise that it’s ability to bring about economic change in these places is more limited, and the outcomes of success (should it be achieved) for the national economy are very small.
-The Government will not level up the economy if it does not deal with the underperformance of Birmingham, Glasgow and Manchester in particular.
+The Government will not level up the economy if it ignores the potential of Birmingham, Glasgow and Manchester in particular.

 Calls for places to ‘build on their strengths’ should be received with caution

 Recent calls by northern Conservative MPs for levelling up to focus on manufacturing in the North is the latest in the long line of rallying calls over the years for struggling places to build on their strengths.
-The analysis above shows that the challenge is what these places are missing, rather what they have, which is driven by the inherent benefits they offer.
+The analysis above shows that the challenge is what these places are missing, rather what they have.
 The aim of policy should therefore be to change the nature of these inherent benefits where it has the ability to do so, such as improving the skills of workers, to help them to reinvent their economies rather than further replicating what they already have.

 Centre for Cities’ recent briefing So You Want to Level Up sets out what policy should focus on to achieve levelling up.
 It should focus on six areas: skills, devolution, public services, local transport and city centres, and detailed proposals on each are set out in the publication.